telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 In Razor the template is a [templated Razor delegate](http://haacked.com/archive/2011/02/27/templated-razor-delegates.aspx/).

-The example below demonstrates how to set the column template.
+The following example demonstrates how to set the column template.

 ###### Example